Exclusive Supermask Subnetwork Training for Continual Learning: Experiments

-In Section \ref{sec:kkt_module}, we presented our KKT module for enabling knowledge sharing across tasks.
 In Table \ref{tab:knn-results}, we show that adding the KKT module to \method{}, \modelorg{}, and SupSup improves performance on vision benchmarks.
 The experimental setting here is similar to Table \ref{tab:vision-main}.
 We observe across all methods and datasets that the KKT module improves average test accuracy.
 Specifically, for the Split-CIFAR100 dataset, the KKT module results in $5.0$\%, and $3.2$\% improvement for SupSup and \method{} respectively; while for Split-TinyImageNet, \method{} + KKT outperforms the individual models.
 We observe a performance decline for \modelorg{} when using KKT because KKT promotes sharing of parameters across tasks which can lead to worse performance for \modelorg{}.
 Furthermore, \method{} + KKT outperforms all other methods on both the Split-CIFAR100 and Split-TinyImageNet datasets.
 For \method{} + KKT, the average sparse overlap is $49.6$\% across all three datasets (see appendix Table \ref{tab:overlap}).
-These results indicate that the benefits of weight training and the KKT module can be coupled together to further improve performance.
+These results suggest that combining weight training with the KKT module leads to further improvements.

-\textbf{Q3.
+\paragraph{Q3.
 Can KKT Knowledge Transfer Module Improve Learning Speed of Subsequent Tasks?}